PatyRey/Adv-Legal-Ethics-Cyber/Chapter 13.md

 # Quiz

-1. SP 800-161 organizes security controls for SCRM (Supply chain risk management) into which of the following categories
+1. SP 800-161 organizes security controls for SCRM (Supply chain risk management) into which of the following categories?

 - Awareness and training
 - Audit and accountability